-In most cases, it is okay to machine wash polyester, wool, and cotton.
+In most cases, it's okay to machine wash polyester, wool, and cotton.
 On the contrary, any delicate wools or cotton should be hand-washed.
 If you’re unsure, hand-washing is always best.

 Nonetheless, you can test the fabric using plain water.
 To do so, run some water over a hidden spot of the pants, such as the inside of the cuff.
 Consider dabbing a bit of laundry detergent on the pants, as well.

 Then, take a cotton swab and roll it over the fabric.
 Check the swab for any dye.
-If it’s still clean and white, they are safe to machine-wash.
+If it’s still clean and white, they're safe to machine-wash.